Multi-Dimensional Event Data in Graph Databases: Querying Multi-Dimensional Event Data

 \section{Querying Multi-Dimensional Event Data}

 In the following we present 6 classes of analysis questions that we formulated to evaluate requirements R5-R11 of Sect.~\ref{sec:background:multi-dim-req} for querying multi-dimensional event data on the LPGs of Sect.~\ref{sec:storing}.
-For each question we provide a Cypher query and report results and the query processing times (measured on an Intel i7 CPU @ 2.6 GHz machine with 32 GB of memory with Neo4j Browser).
+In Sect.~\ref{sec:mining}, we evaluate the aggregation requirements R12-R15.

-We conducted the experiment on the BPIC17 dataset for which we additionally derived the \emph{Case\_AWO} entity type which corresponds to the original case notion, i.e., all events sharing the same \emph{e.case} attribute.
+We conducted the querying experiment on the BPIC'17 dataset for which we additionally derived the \emph{Case\_AWO} entity type which corresponds to the original case notion, i.e., all events sharing the same \emph{e.case} attribute.
 We did this in order to be able to verify the correctness of our results against classical process mining software which works with the original case notion only.
+For each analysis question we provide a Cypher query and report results and the query processing times (measured on a 6 Core Intel i7-9850H @ 2.60 GHz windows machine with 32 GB RAM @ 2667 MHz with Neo4j Browser).